Subtitles and Transcript

 20:06 I suspect that the word "atheist" itself contains or remains a stumbling block far out of proportion to what it actually means, and a stumbling block to people who otherwise might be happy to out themselves.
 So, what other words might be used to smooth the path, oil the wheels, sugar the pill?
 Darwin himself preferred "agnostic" -- and not only out of loyalty to his friend Huxley, who coined the term.

-22:24 But in any case, that was more than 100 years ago.
-You think we might have grown up since then.
-Now, a friend, an intelligent lapsed Jew, who incidentally observed the Sabbath for reasons of cultural solidarity, describes himself as a "tooth fairy agnostic."
-He won't call himself an atheist because it's, in principle, impossible to prove a negative, but agnostic on its own might suggest that God's existence was therefore on equal terms of likelihood as his non-existence.
+22:23 But in any case, that was more than 100 years ago.
+You'd think we might have grown up since then.
+Now, a friend, an intelligent lapsed Jew, who, incidentally, observes the Sabbath for reasons of cultural solidarity, describes himself as a "tooth-fairy agnostic."
+He won't call himself an atheist because it's, in principle, impossible to prove a negative, but "agnostic" on its own might suggest that God's existence was therefore on equal terms of likelihood as his non-existence.

-22:55 So, my friend is strictly agnostic about the tooth fairy, but it isn't very likely, is it?
+22:56 So, my friend is strictly agnostic about the tooth fairy, but it isn't very likely, is it?
 Like God.
-Hence the phrase, "tooth fairy agnostic."
+Hence the phrase, "tooth-fairy agnostic."
 Bertrand Russell made the same point using a hypothetical teapot in orbit about Mars.
 You would strictly have to be agnostic about whether there is a teapot in orbit about Mars, but that doesn't mean you treat the likelihood of its existence as on all fours with its non-existence.

-23:23 The list of things which we strictly have to be agnostic about doesn't stop at tooth fairies and teapots.
-It's infinite.
+23:23 The list of things which we strictly have to be agnostic about doesn't stop at tooth fairies and teapots; it's infinite.
 If you want to believe one particular one of them -- unicorns or tooth fairies or teapots or Yahweh -- the onus is on you to say why.
 The onus is not on the rest of us to say why not.
-We, who are atheists, are also a-fairiests and a-teapotists.
+We, who are atheists, are also a-fairyists and a-teapotists.
 (Laughter)

-24:12 So, how about "humanist"?
+24:11 So, how about "humanist"?
 This has the advantage of a worldwide network of well-organized associations and journals and things already in place.
-My problem with it only is its apparent anthropocentrism.
+My problem with it is only its apparent anthropocentrism.
 One of the things we've learned from Darwin is that the human species is only one among millions of cousins, some close, some distant.

 28:57 Thank you very much.
 (Applause)